Salt in His Shoes

 My First Book of Basketball

-Gabby and Sprat are rookie players who are here to explain all the basketball basics.
+Gabby and Sprat are rookie players who are here to explain all the basics.
 Part of a best-selling series by Sports Illustrated, this highly recommended book is an appealing mix of photographs and cartoonish characters.
-Silly little jokes, fun facts, and a glossary of useful terms make this a great introductory book about basketball.
+Silly little jokes, fun facts, and a glossary of useful terms make this a great introduction to the sport.

 Goodnight Basketball

-Lull a little one to sleep with this charming book about a boy who dreams of basketball.
-This rhyming bedtime storybook is filled with charming pictures that capture the excitement of the game.
+Lull a little one to sleep with this charming tale about a boy who dreams of dribbling.
+This rhyming bedtime story is filled with charming pictures that capture the excitement of the game.
 Instead of counting sheep, preschoolers will slip into peaceful slumber with visions of balls swishing through hoops.

 Little Basketball